Nattisanch/Java-script/README.md

-Hello welcome to my Github!
-This repo is my work with Javascript!
+This repository shows my work with Javascript as well as me learning new things within Javascript